 The Rowville and south Knox region is a part of Melbourne, like Doncaster/Templestowe, that developed in the postwar era without thought being given to rail access.
 In the late 1990s, community groups led by the PTUA floated the idea of a Rowville rail extension as part of the public transport alternative to what is now EastLink.
-Initially it looked as though an extension of the Glen Waverley line might be the cheaper option, but attention has since shifted to an extension via Huntingdale on the Dandenong line as this takes in more significant trip destinations including Monash University and several industrial parks.
+Initially it looked as though an extension of the Glen Waverley line might be the cheaper option, but attention has since shifted to an extension via Huntingdale on the Dandenong line as this takes in more significant trip destinations including Monash University, the synchrotron and several industrial parks.

 A train extension from Huntingdale along the Wellington Road median had appeared in the 1969 Melbourne Transportation Plan.
 Originally it was to extend to Ferntree Gully, but the Rowville to Huntingdale link is now considered most critical in providing access to the greatest number of work, study and shopping destinations.
 The graphic below shows the line as proposed by PTUA in 2002.